CarlosLecval/bunyan-chat/README.md

 ---

-This library was adapted from [bunyan-slack](https://github.com/qualitybath/bunyan-slack)
+This library was based on [bunyan-slack](https://github.com/qualitybath/bunyan-slack)